Iunius118/ChiliBulletWeapons/docs/index.md

 Chili bullet guns can be fired with the same operation as crossbows.
 Specifically, unloaded guns can be loaded by holding down the right mouse button, and loaded guns can be fired by right-clicking.

-Chili bullet guns can have the same enchantments as crossbows, and each gun can have a different appearance and display name depending on the enchantment it has.
+Chili bullet guns can have the same enchantments as crossbows, and each gun can have a different appearance, display name, and performance depending on the enchantment it has.

 |Enchantment|Appearance<br/>(Closed/Open)|Display Name|
 |-----------|:--------------------------:|------------|